 We were working on two natural ponds next to the forest garden.
-This project has stopped for the time being because we're not ready for it.
-Or we let go our princile of only using natural materials, or we find some funds to make it a big project.
+This project has stopped for the time being because we're not yet ready for it.
+Or we let go our principle of only using natural materials, or we find some funds to make it happen.

 In the mean time we are creating a small pond, on top of the garden.
 This small pond will be a water source for the garden and a nice place to host frogs, dragonflies and other water loving animals.
 It will bring more bio diversity (animals and plants) and moisture in the garden.